Code-Institute-Submissions/DennisSchenkel-PP2/README.md

     - When selected, the colore changes permanently
         - Done by changing the opacity since the image has a color itself
     - Logos can be deselected and change back their color.
-    - At least one platform has to beselected.
-Otherwise a alert is triggert and proceeding is not possible until one or more platforms have been selected
+    - At least one platform has to be selected.
+Otherwise an alert is triggered and proceeding is not possible until one or more platforms have been selected

 - Step 3: Budget selection
     - Budget has to be within a reasonable range of a min. of 300€ and a max. of 20.000€